T-Norms Driven Loss Functions for Machine Learning: Background on T-Norm Fuzzy Logic

-$T$ is a continuous t-norm if it is continuous as function. \end{definition} Table~\ref{tab:fuzzySem} reports the algebraic definition of t-norms and other logical operators definable by the chosen t-norm for G\"{o}del, \L ukasiewicz and Product logics respectively, which are referred as the fundamental fuzzy logics because all the continuous t-norms can be obtained from them by ordinal sums~\citep{mostert1957structure,jenei2002note}.
-The notation of the logical operators in Table~\ref{tab:fuzzySem} is given by the following definitions according to a certain t-norm $T$: \begin{definition}[definable connectives from a t-norm] \end{definition}
+\ar{A fuzzy logic can be uniquely defined according to the choice of a certain t-norm $T$~\cite{hajek2013metamathematics}.
+A wide variety of operations corresponding to different fuzzy logic connectives are defined starting from $T$ and the strong negation ``$\neg$", and their notation is introduced in Definition~\ref{def:conn}.
+Table~\ref{tab:fuzzySem}} reports the algebraic semantics of these connectives for G\"{o}del, \L ukasiewicz and Product logics, which are referred as the fundamental fuzzy logics, because all the continuous t-norms can be obtained from them by ordinal sums~\cite{jenei2002note}. \begin{definition} \end{definition}